HybridDog/simple_robots/README.txt

                        You should check for this after every mined block, as any further mining may fill the slot-and you could lose drops.
 --FAQ--
-Q.I can't program the robots!
-A.Well,I can't help you with this.The guide above describes every command in detail, but they are written to try and describe themselves in not-so-much detail.

 Q.These aren't able to do computations!
 A.I didn't want to make them too complicated-that was one of the problems people had with other systems.
   By averting that here,I'm trying to make Minetest robots easier than others to program.